-Figure C1.1 Corrective Action Process for Deficiencies

-Corrective Action Process for Deficiencies
+Figure C1.1 Corrective Action Process for Deficiencies Corrective Action Process for Deficiencies

-Status of Corrective Action Plans will be included with quarterly progress reports.
-In addition, significant conditions (i.e., situations which, if uncorrected, could have a serious effect on safety or on the validity or integrity of data) will be reported to the TCEQ immediately.
+Status of CAPs will be included with quarterly progress reports.
+In addition, significant conditions which, if uncorrected, could have a serious effect on safety or on the validity or integrity of data will be reported to the TCEQ immediately.

-The Basin Planning Agency Project Manager is responsible for implementing and tracking corrective actions.
-Records of audit findings and corrective actions are maintained by the Basin Planning Agency Project Manager.
+The ANRA Project Manager is responsible for implementing and tracking deficiencies and corrective actions in a pre-CAP log.
+Records of audit findings and corrective actions are maintained by the ANRA Project Manager.
 Audit reports and corrective action documentation will be submitted to the TCEQ with the Progress Report.